 - Cost per person.
 Keep in mind that each Columbus Campus OSU student pays \$37.50-\$40/semester into the Student Activity Fee.
-Programs with a high cost per person may only receive partial funding. - Clarity of request.
-Incomplete or vaguely worded requests will not be approved; - Program contributes to the broad educational or service mission of the University as expressed in the philosophy statement on student organizations; - Indication of the program's ability to attract broad student interest; - Degree of interaction amongst participants in a predominantly social program; - Expected number of fee-paying/Columbus-campus Ohio State student participants shall be a majority of the expected total number of participants; - Cost per student participant and cost per total number of participants; - For programs with admission fees, such charges should be minimal and not costprohibitive to attendees; - Indication of the student organization's ability to implement the program within its stated timeline and available resources; - Student organization's history of successful and responsible programming and budgeting; - Comparison with similarly classified programs in the same funding window; - Program content is unique in contrast to concurrent requests. - In a series of events, participants shall be able to equally attend all components of the series regardless of prior or future attendance
+The dollar amount per student attendee is subject to consideration in CSA's review and approval of requests.
+In the event of CSA budget constraints, programs that serve a greater number of students to maximize the Student Activity Fee dollars are more likely to get approved - Clarity of request.
+Incomplete or vaguely worded requests will not be approved - Program contributes to the broad educational or service mission of the University as expressed in the philosophy statement on student organizations - Degree of interaction amongst participants in a predominantly social program - Whether at least 75% of expected attendees are fee-paying/Columbus-campus Ohio State students; see the "Greater Community Programs" below - For programs with admission fees, such charges should be minimal and not cost-prohibitive to attendees see "Cost-Prohibitive Programs" - Indication of the student organization's ability to implement the program within its stated timeline and available resources - Student organization's history of successful and responsible programming and budgeting - Comparison with similarly classified programs in the same funding window; - Program content is unique in contrast to concurrent requests - In a series of events, participants shall be able to equally attend all components of the series regardless of prior or future attendance